-The return journey was a little bit longer and took about 12 minutes, but by 4:15pm I was back at Bangkok Airport where the first stop was the check in counter.
+The return journey was a little bit longer and took about 12 minutes, but by 4:15 pm I was back at Bangkok Airport where the first stop was the Thai Airways check-in counter.

-Talking with the check-in lady I told her where I had been and she suggested taking the bus to Central Bangna, which is a very large shopping centre close to the Airport.
+Talking with the check-in lady about my Bangkok layover, I told her where I had been and she suggested next time taking the bus to Mega Bangna, which is a very large shopping centre close to the Airport.

-That is certainly something to consider for a future Bangkok stopover, particularly if the flight lands early morning.
+That is certainly something to consider for a future Bangkok stopover, particularly if the flight lands later in the morning.

 Checked in already

 By 4:35 pm I had obtained my new boarding pass and changed my seating and after passing through immigration I went to the Thai Airways lounge for a shower and bit of a cleanup.